jpg0/ohj/README.md

 ## Installation

-- Install the Openhab Nextgen Rules Engine
+- Install the Openhab 'Experimental Rule Engine' in Paper UI
 - Install the GraalJS bundle to upgrade JS runtime to ES6
 - Ensure that you have created the automation scripting directories
 - Change directory to the javascript community lib directory: `cd $OPENHAB_CONF/automation/lib/javascript/community`